SWEGroup39/GatorChatApp/Sprint4.md

  ### Cypress Tests
  - **_NOTE: These cypress tests include the past test cases as well.
 They are an updated verson plus test for additional features.
 The old cypress tests test the old functionality when the application was not integrated._**

- - **Dashboard(Profile):**
+ - **Dashboard(Profile):** This test visits the login page and logs in with the credentials: user@ufl.edu and pass.
+It then routes to the profile page which displays the user information which includes the email, phone number, full name, and username.
+It also contains a profile picture with capatalized intials of the user.
+This test tests the routing functionality and the API function for logging a user in to their dashboard.
+Additionally, it tests whether an authenicated user is logged in and viewing the profile page. <br>

+ - **Contacts:** This test visits the login page and logs in with the credentials: user@ufl.edu and pass.
+Then it routes to the contacts page which displays the list of contacts based off of the current conversations array.
+It then adds a contact to the list named studentUF and adds its id of 0001 to the current conversation array.
+Then the contact is removed by clicking the trash can icon and this removes the contact as well as the id from the array.
+This test checks the routing functionality as well as the API calls to add and remove the id and the get contact/search function. <br>

  - **conversations_messages:** This test vists the log in page and logs in with the user credentials of usernew@ufl.edu and newPass.
 This then redirects them to the dashboard where under the conversations tab you have access to the message window.
 This test then tests the functionality of the send message and image, search, edit, and delete message.
 Additionally, it tests the functionality of the POST API calls of the send message function and the sending an image function.
-It also test the routing functionality for the login, dashboard, conversation, and message window pages.
+It also test the routing functionality for the login, dashboard, conversation, and message window pages.<br>

  - **Test6LoginPost:** This test types in the user credentials of test@ufl.edu and password of pass and clicks the login button.
 The user gets redirected to the       dashboard component.
 This test is mainly to test the API and whether a user is authenticated or not.<br>

  - **Settings:** This test tests the edit functionalities of the full name, username, phone number and password fields in the settings page.
 Additionally, this test also checks to see if the routing from the login page to the dashboard page and to the settings page works successfully.
 Additionally, it tests whether the API call is working correctly for each edit function.
 These functions include: edit password, username, full name, and phone number.
 Also, this test tests the login functionality and whether an authenticated user is logged in in order for that user to access the dashboard and settings page.
-It logs on with the credentials of usernew@ufl.edu and newPass.
+It logs on with the credentials of usernew@ufl.edu and newPass.<br>

  - **Routing:** This test visits the home page and about us page.
 This test also tests the routing functionality.
 Additionally this test covers the previous Test7Home test.<br>

+ - **DashboardEasyAccess:** This test tests the headings in the dashboard page that is for easy access.
+For example, this test routes to the settings page and tests if the easy access heading works.
+Therefore, this test tests the routing functionality.
+Additionally, there is a login with the credentials of usernew@ufl.edu and newPass.
+Therefore, it also checks whether an authenticated user is logged in. <br>

  - **Creat User:** This test creates a user with an email, username, password, full name and phone number and clicks the sign up button.
 Then the user gets created and the page gets redirected to the login page where the user can log in with the created credentials.
 This test is mainly to test the routing to the sign up page and the POST Api call.
-The fields of full name and phone number were added to the test because these new fields were added during sprint 4. <br>
+The fields of full name and phone number were added to the test because these new fields were added during sprint 4.
+The credentials used to create the user includes: test8@ufl.edu, bobby, pass, bobby gator, and (231) 234-3245 <br>

 <a href = "https://github.com/SWEGroup39/GatorChatApp/tree/Integrated-Front-End-Branch/Cypress%20Tests">Link to Cypress Tests <a>